 Since the Sahara desert represents the historic human civilization, anthropogenic activities in the desert, without a doubt, can result in the loss of original indigenous cultural identity.

-From the climatic change perspective, the rapid alteration in the temperature and the precipitation pattern cause effects resulting from climate change.
+From the climatic change perspective, the rapid alteration in the temperature and the precipitation pattern cause effects of climate change.

-The Sahara desert faces a hotter climate than in the past days, which may create a considerable influence among the living creatures within the Sahara desert.
+The Sahara desert faces a hotter climate than in the past days, which may influence the living creatures within the Sahara desert.

 9. The Victoria Falls